alenzhao/api-client-javascript/README.md

 ### Goals

 * Provide an example of how to use the javascript client library.
-* Demonstrate how the variant APIs can be used to get callset data.
+* Demonstrate how the variant APIs can be used to get call set data.

 ### Current status